Data-Driven Healthcare ImprovementLearn more

 Patron conversion to OMOP

 The Patron primary care dataset has been mapped to the OMOP common data model.
-We are currently preparing test use cases to validate the dataset.
+Test use cases are currently being used to validate the dataset.
 This work is funded via University of Melbourne Department of General Practice in close collaboration with the TDC.